7 Ways to Support Diversity in the Classroom [With Examples]All Posts

 Uniform standards can’t apply to a diverse classroom, so start working with your teachers to establish different approaches for students with different learning needs.
 Some suggestions for making sure the classroom stays accessible and equitable:

 - Introduce adaptive technologies.
-Adaptive technologies give students with physical or learning disabilities the support they need to enter the lesson alongside their peers.
+Adaptive technologies make learning accessible for all students.
 This can include anything from speech-to-text software, talking calculators for students with dyscalculia, or modified computer accessories for students with physical disabilities.

-- Encourage teachers to use different teaching strategies.
+- Encourage teachers to use different types of instruction and teaching strategies.
 Techniques like project-based learning, differentiated instruction and blended learning all allow teachers to help learners with different needs.
 (For even more ideas about classroom teaching strategies, read our Ultimate List of Teaching Strategies!)

 6. Hire diversely